 In February 2016, the FASB issued ASU No. 2016-02, Leases, (Topic 842), which is intended to improve financial reporting around leasing transactions.
 The ASU affects all companies and other organizations that engage in lease transactions (both lessee and lessor) that lease assets such as real estate and manufacturing equipment.
 This ASU will require organizations that lease assets-referred to as "leases"-to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
 ASU No. 2016-02 is effective for fiscal years and interim periods within those years beginning January 1, 2019.
-The Company is in process of assessing the impact of the adoption of ASU No. 2016-02 on its financial position, results of operations and cash flows.
+The Company believes that the new standard will have a material impact on its financial position.
+The Company is currently evaluating the impact of this standard implementation will have on its results of operations and cash flows.